best-practice-and-impact/qa-of-code-guidance/book/project_documentation.md

 ## Changelog

-A changelog records the major changes that have occurred to a project or package, between versioned releases of the code.
+A changelog records the major changes that have occurred to a project or package between versioned releases of the code.

 ```{code-block}
 # Changelog